5 Best Hiit Shoes in 2023

 HIIT will help anyone to lose body fat and improve their aerobic fitness.
 But that doesn’t mean that it should be used by everyone.
 As you may have already deduced, HIIT is hard work.
 It is an intense, demanding fitness protocol that is not suitable for some people.

 If you have a history of cardiovascular issues, suffer from joint problems, or are prone to lower back pain, HIIT may be too intense for you.
-If you’re over 50, we suggest consulting your doctor before beginning a HIIT program.
+If you’re over 50, we suggest consulting your doctor before beginning a HIIT programme.

 Frequently asked questions about HIIT shoes